viamrobotics/docs/static/include/components/board/board-digital-interrupts.md

 #### Test `digital interrupts`

 Once you have configured your digital interrupts, navigate to the **Control** tab to monitor interrupt activity.
-The value displayed to each interrupt name represent the total count of interrupts triggered by the corresponding digital interrupt.
+The value displayed next to each interrupt name represent the total count of interrupts triggered by the corresponding digital interrupt.

 ![Digital interrupts in the control tab.](/components/board/digital-interrupts-control-tab.png)